tweag/cybersourcery_testing/README.md

 ### Start the proxy server

-The gem comes with a rake task for starting the proxy server:
+The gem comes with a rake task for starting the proxy server, which is exported to your Rails project:

 ```console
 rake cybersourcery:proxy
 ```

-It's a Sinatra server, running with Shotgun, which means you do not need to restart it if there are application changes, as Shotgun reloads the application each time.
-This entails a performance cost, but provides flexibility, and helps resolve certain technical issues with running VCR in the context of a middleware proxy.

 ## Contributing